-Recent Actions by CFPB Will Increase Costs and Decrease Access for New Car Buyers
+Actions by the CFPB Will Increase Costs and Decrease Access for Car Buyers

 • NADA strongly opposes any form of discrimination in auto lending.
 Status